Skip to content

 Test & monitoring

 Test and configuration via smartphone app (check self-test, read history).
-Handy for monitoring.
+Useful for monitoring.

-Autonomy: a minimum of 24 h of transmission at -20 °C, with "Pro" models aiming for 48 h.
+In terms of battery life: a minimum of 24 hours of transmission at -20 °C, with "Pro" models aiming for 48 hours.
 The battery has a lifespan (often 7 to 10 years) that must be respected (see §5).

-The EPIRB3 / PLB3 from Ocean Signal combine AIS + RLS + NFC; the EPIRB1 / PLB1 are the 406 + GNSS "essential" versions, without AIS.
+The EPIRB3 / PLB3 Ocean Signal models combine AIS + RLS + NFC; the EPIRB1 / PLB1 are the 406 + GNSS "essential" versions, without AIS.

 4. Coding and registration: the costly trap

-This is the issue we handle most often in the workshop — and the one that online "cheapest" purchases overlook.
+This is the issue we resolve most often in the workshop — and the one that online "cheapest" purchases overlook.

-A 406 MHz beacon is only operational once coded and then registered.
-In France, three steps:
+A 406 MHz beacon is only operational once it has been coded and then registered.
+In France, three links:

 3. Registration — mandatory and free.
-Declaration of the beacon in the national 406 MHz beacon registry, operated by CNES (FMCC France): registre406.cnes.fr.
-Here you associate your emergency contacts: this is what allows rescue services to identify you — the vast majority of alerts are false alarms, which a call to the emergency contacts can resolve without mobilizing resources.
-This is a regulatory requirement under the Division 175 of the vessel safety regulations.
+Declaration of the beacon in the national registry of 406 MHz beacons, operated by CNES (FMCC France): registre406.cnes.fr.
+Here, you associate your emergency contacts: this is what enables rescue services to identify you — the vast majority of alerts are false alarms, which a call to emergency contacts can resolve without mobilizing resources.
+This is a regulatory requirement under Division 175 of the vessel safety regulations.

-Resale / boat change: a beacon that changes hands must be re-registered; we regularly see beacons that still point to the former owner.
+Resale / change of boat: a beacon that changes hands must be re-registered; we regularly see beacons that still point to the previous owner.

-Buying the beacon is just the start.
-Coding + license + registration = what makes it truly operational — and that's precisely where an installer saves you time (and maybe more).
+Buying the beacon is just the beginning.
+Coding + license + registration = what makes it truly operational — and this is precisely where an installer saves you time (and perhaps more).

 A beacon must be maintained — otherwise it won't activate when needed:

-• Battery — typical lifespan 7 to 10 years; beyond that, mandatory replacement (flat rate EPIRB1 battery replacement: 233 € excl.
-VAT at our workshop).
-A regular self-test (TEST button / NFC app) does not replace the battery expiry date.
+• Battery — typical lifespan 7 to 10 years; beyond that, mandatory replacement (flat rate EPIRB1 battery replacement: 233 € HT at our workshop).
+Regular self-test (TEST button / NFC app) does not replace the battery expiry date.

 • Hydrostatic release unit (HRU) for Cat.
-1 — a perishable part (usually every 2 years): past the date, automatic float-free is no longer guaranteed.
+1 — a perishable part (typically every 2 years): after the expiry date, automatic release is no longer guaranteed.

-• Shore-based maintenance (SBM) — for beacons that require it, flat rate Shore-Based Maintenance from 230 € excl.
-VAT.
+• Shore-Based Maintenance (SBM) — for beacons that require it, flat rate Shore-Based Maintenance from 230 € HT.
 We also handle the overhaul of certain beacons (e.g., Kannad).

 406 MHz EPIRB beacon and its hydrostatic release unit (HRU)